Down Highway One: Journeys through Vietnam and Cambodia

 Since Downie originally went to Vietnam to report on health conditions, many of her formal interviews were with public health officials and physicians.
 The latter were both Vietnamese and foreign, including U.S. veterans.
 Hospitals without syringes, surgeons running out of catgut … the medical information is fascinating and appalling in itself.
 It’s also a better indicator of Vietnam’s economic progress, or lack of it, than the more visible influx of imported consumer items about which we’ve heard so much of late, though this is described well too.

-Since visitors today still find Hanoi shabby with the dusty odor of the soviets, it’s interesting to read that in all of Vietnam, Downie found the appearance of this city transformed the most in the span of a few years.
+Since visitors today still find Hanoi shabby with the plumbing and dusty odor of the soviets, it’s interesting to read that in all of Vietnam, Downie found the appearance of this city transformed the most in the span of a few years.
 The wood-fueled buses disappeared, private cars and shops multiplied, outdoor lights were installed, clothing became brighter and fashionable.

-And therein lies this book’s fatal failing: although published this year, it feels as dated as a three- or five-year-old newspaper.
+And therein lies this book’s fatal failing: Although published this year, it feels as dated as a three- or five-year-old newspaper.
 Downie’s strength–her attention to physical detail–is also her downfall.
 She has little talent for characterization.
 She should have paused and allowed a few ordinary people to tell in their own way what their daily lives were like.

 This review appeared in The Nation newspaper when Vietnam was being hyped as the next Asian economic tiger.
 By 1996, investors were in full flight from the rampant corruption.
 In the new millennium, Vietnam improved its investment environment and the hype has raged anew.